My grandmother’s memoirs

 Chronology

-- Dorothy Hibbard 1914-1918: Dorothy was excited to be invited to spend more time in Europe with her aunts.
-But it was the summer of 1914, and when the war started she was shipped back from England and sent to American boarding schools.
+• Dorothy Hibbard 1914-1918: Dorothy is excited to be invited to spend more time in Europe with her aunts.
+But it is the summer of 1914, and when the war starts she is shipped back from England and sent to American boarding schools.
 There are some vivid descriptions of London at the start of the first world war.

 As I said, I remember her as an old lady, but this is her passport photograph as a teenager, her whole life ahead of her.